apache/celix/libs/dependency_manager/README.md

 ### Dependency Manager

 The `Dependency Manager` act as an entry point to add or remove DM Components.
-The `Dependency Manager` is provided to the `dm_init` functoin.
+The `Dependency Manager` is provided to the `dm_init` function.

 ### DM Component